-Three Finiko crypto scam members remain on wanted list
+Three Finiko crypto scam members remain on the wanted list

 A Supreme Court in Russia has just upheld the arrest warrants issued in absentia for three men who are reportedly very close associates of Kirill Doronin, founder of Finiko.
 The wanted men are; Edward Sabirov, Marat Sabirov, and Zygmunt Zygmuntovich.

-This is not the first time Doronin is being linked to fraudulent schemes and the Instagram influencer was arrested back in July.
-Earlier this month also, authorities rounded up the vice president of the firm, Ilgiz Shakirov, alongside two females who are reported to have lured thousands of victims with the promises of unbelievable returns.
+This is not the first time Doronin has been linked to fraudulent schemes and the Instagram influencer was arrested back in July.
+Earlier this month also, authorities rounded up the firm’s vice president, Ilgiz Shakirov, alongside two females who are reported to have lured thousands of victims with the promises of unbelievable returns.

 The Sabirov brothers together with Zygmuntovich, however, managed to escape the wave of arrests as they left the country soon enough.
 During the hearing at the court, the three suspects were represented by government-appointed lawyers who sought to overturn earlier decisions to pursue their arrests even internationally.

 The defense attorney to Marat Sabirov, Gulnaz Nafieva, made her case during the proceedings.
 She insisted her client was already out of the country at the time that the criminal case was being initiated.
 This argument, however, did not fly as the court did not give in to her appeal to revoke Sabirov’s arrest warrant, Inkazan.ru reports.